2016 United Nations Security Council election

-The five members will serve on the Security Council for the 2017–18 period.
+The five members served on the Security Council for the 2017–18 period.

 This was the first time a Security Council election was held in the month of June.
 On 18 September 2014, the General Assembly adopted Resolution 68/307 to push the elections back to six months prior to the beginning of the newly elected Council members' terms.
 Moreover, this was the first election of Kazakhstan to the Council.